Taman Ayun Temple

 The name ‘Taman Ayun’ translates as ‘beautiful garden’.
 The vast encircling pools were once royal recreational places for the palace maids who would sail small canoes.
 Now the pools and ponds are fenced and visitors are denied entrance.

-A trip to the Taman Ayun Temple complex is usually an included itinerary for long journeys up to the central or northern Bali regions.
+A trip to the Taman Ayun Temple complex is usually an included itinerary of Bali tour package.
 It is particularly a frequent stopover for visitors who opt to spend time up in Bedugul, as the site is conveniently en route from southern Bali.

 It is a great place to marvel at the early and traditional Balinese architectural features that prevail on the island.
 Although the pools are far from what can be imagined during its days of glory in the distant past, the moss-lined walls and jade algae-filled water add to the rustic charm of the whole scenery of this over three centuries-old temple site.

 North of the bell tower is a pavilion called Bale Loji.
 In old times, this was where priests and ceremonial attendants would make preparations and take a break.
 Nowadays, artists can be seen here busy at their art-in-the-making.
 Paintings are also available here for purchase.
 Museum Manusa Yadnya is located just across the road from the temple site.
 The museum showcases Balinese Hinduism rituals and human rites of passage, throughout their stages of life.
 It is an often convenient and additional highlight on each visit to Taman Ayun Temple.